 Portfolios are far more then an extension of a professional CV or a simple collection of course outlines and other documents.
 They are purposely written reflective documents allowing the audience to connect the pieces of evidence provided to a specific set of claims you make about your teaching.

 We can start working with you on developing your teaching portfolio during your Teaching Assistantship.
-Normally you would be supported in your development by our short seminar dedicated to starting your teaching portfolio.
-Since we are using the new CEU e-Portfolio system, your portfolio will be stored electronically, can be developed over time, and can include also visual media and external material (such as relevant websites or videos) as well as the traditional documents associated with a written portfolio.
+Normally you would be supported in your development by our short course dedicated to starting your teaching portfolio.
+Since we are using the CEU e-Portfolio system, your portfolio will be stored electronically, can be developed over time, and can include also visual media and external material (such as relevant websites or videos) as well as the traditional documents associated with a written portfolio.

 In our philosophy, your teaching portfolio will demonstrate

 - your academic scholarship and how you link that to your developing teaching approaches